 Pediatric Intensive Care Unit

 The ten-bed PICU is the only facility in Central Massachusetts that provide intensive care to children.
 Residents provide patient care in the PICU under the supervision and guidance of critical care faculty in pediatrics.
 Pediatric residents are responsible for both medical and surgical ICU patients.
 Our housestaff gain experience in the care of medical ICU patients, trauma patients and surgical subspeciality patients.
 Fundamental critical care knowledge, technical expertise and skills in the provision of psychosocial support to patients and families are fostered by the faculty and staff through supervised clinical care, rounds and conferences.

 NICU and Newborn Nursery

 Located one mile from the University Campus, the Memorial Campus is the regional perinatal center.
 It includes the UMass Memorial Department of Obstetrics and Gynecology and features the area's only high risk obstetrical services with an active maternal transport program.
-As a result, the majority of newborns admitted to the NICU are born at Memorial Campus, providing residents ample expereince in delivery room resuscitation and stabilization.
-Additionally, residents do participate in the Newborn Transport Team, traveling to community hospitals to stabilize and transfer newborns in need of Level III NICU care.
+As a result, the majority of newborns admitted to the NICU are born at Memorial Campus, providing residents ample experience in delivery room resuscitation and stabilization.
+Additionally, residents participate in the Newborn Transport Team, traveling to community hospitals to stabilize and transfer newborns in need of Level III NICU care.

 During the nursery rotation, well newborn care is emphasized.
 Residents work with a pediatric attending who directs the care of well newborns, gaining experience in the management of common newborn issues.
 Furthermore, residents enjoy the experience of counseling families during the newborn period.